kodadot/subwork/docs/home.md

 👨‍🏭 who we are?
 ---
--  We are **power builders with over 130 contributors** - [KodaDot - Generative Art Marketplace](https://twitter.com/kodadot)
+-  We are **power builders with over 130 contributors** - [Koda - Generative Art Marketplace](https://twitter.com/kodadot)
    - [**top1 dapp in Polkadot** by Github Metrics](https://github.com/topics/polkadot)
-- We always wanted to have **space in nature away from everything**, where others could come over to **re-charge and build their dream in peace** with like-minded athletic achievers.
+- We always wanted to have a space in nature away from everything, where others could come to recharge and build their dreams in peace with like-minded athletic achievers.
 - We have focused on **web3** teams**
 - [📖 Learn more who we are](./who-we-are.md)